anant-sogani/sa/README.md

 happens only 10% of the time.
 So, 90% of all spin flips are rejections and are not worth actually *doing*.
-* Turns out that selecting particles (to flip spin) *sequentially* is as good as choosing them at random.
+* Turns out that selecting particles (to flip spin) *sequentially* performed as good as when they were chosen at random.

-The equivalent changes were as follows.
+The equivalent changes were then:

-1. dH calculation was reduced to a single lookup, indexed by particle number.
+1. dH calculation was reduced to a *single* lookup.
-2. Flips are saved only when they are accepted.
-Also, this is when the energy contributions of individual particles are updated, to help facilitate the above lookup.
+2. Data-structure-wise, spin flips were only really done when *accepted*.
-3. Sequential selection eliminated the cost of one `rand()` call per iteration.
+3. Sequential particle selection eliminated the cost of one `rand()` call per iteration.

 (1), (2) reduced the run time from 4s to 0.8s in Perl, and to .05s
 in C. Adding (3) reduced the run time to .035s (35ms) in C.